 For example, if your drink has 100 calories you can track that as 25 grams of carbs, 11 grams of fats, or 13g carbs and 6g fats.

 When tracking as a combination of both, any ratio works too.
 As in, you don’t have to allot 50% of the calories to fats and 50% of the calories to carbs.
 You could do 25% fats and 75% carbs if you wanted (3g fats and 19g carbs) if that fits your macros for the day better!

 IS IT BETTER TO TRACK ALCOHOL MACROS AS CARBS, FATS OR A COMBO OF CARBS AND FATS?

 My best recommendation would be to look at your day as a whole.
 Is your day more carb heavy?
 Is your day more fat heavy?
-For example, if you have been traveling and eating out a lot, you’ve likely been consuming higher fats because restaurants use a good amount of oil.
-So in that case, I would recommend allocating more of those alcohol calories towards carbs.
+For example, if you have been traveling and eating out a lot, you’ve likely been consuming higher fats because restaurants use a lot of oil.
+So in that case, I would recommend allocating more of those alcohol calories towards calories.
 But if it’s just a normal day at home and you want to have a margarita, you may have more balanced macros, so you may decide to allot half to carbs and the other half to fats.

 Ok, so you just need to know the calories in order to track alcohol macros… COOL.
 But…